 Entire list, or pick a segmentation option.
 To learn more about segments, read

 Getting Started with Segments.

 - To proceed, click Next or Setup in the progress bar.

-- On the Setup step, add your Email subject, From name, and From email address.
-Use the options below to select tracking, connect Social Media options, and set advanced options.
-When you're finished, click the Design step in the progress bar or the Next button in the bottom right-hand corner.
+- On the Setup step, input your Email subject, From name, and From email address.
+Select tracking tools, connect social media, and configure advanced settings from the available options.
+When you're finished, click Template or Next in the progress bar.

 - On the